 Court case description

-The tract of land described in the 1784 Haldimand Proclamation and 1793 Simcoe Patent, which was made available to the Six Nations people who wished to settle there, came from lands covered by a treaty made with the Mississaugas in 1783.
-The lands were not Six Nations treaty lands and were not reserve lands.
+The 1784 Haldimand Proclamation is not a treaty and did not set aside or create an obligation to establish a reserve.
+The tract of land described in the 1784 Haldimand Proclamation and 1793 Simcoe Patent, which was made available to the Six Nations people who wished to settle there, came from lands covered by a treaty made with the Mississaugas in 1784.
 Over decades, the Six Nations people made a series of valid surrenders and sales of lands within the tract.
 Some lands were also affected by canals and other infrastructure projects.
-While historical facts and positions will continue to be researched and reviewed during the litigation process, Canada and Ontario both disagree with the Band that they have been at fault in their dealings with the Six Nations that are raised in this action.
+While historical facts and positions will continue to be researched and reviewed during the litigation process, Canada and Ontario both disagree with the Band that they have been at fault in their dealings with the Six Nations that are raised in this action and raise various defences.

-You can read the materials for this hearing at this website: www.sngrlitigation.com
+You can read the current court materials for this case here.

-If you do not have Internet access, you can ask for copies by contacting one of the lawyers below:
+If you do not have Internet access, you may ask for copies by contacting one of the lawyers below:

 Six Nations of the Grand River Band of Indians